Moduli spaces of codimension-one subspaces in a linear variety and their tropicalization: Introduction

+The study of moduli spaces such as Grassmannians, flag varieties, and moduli spaces of curves has a long tradition in algebraic geometry.
+These moduli spaces and their tropical analogues are central in the active field of tropical geometry \cite{MS15}.
+In this article we study the geometry and combinatorics of the moduli space $L(X)$ of codimension-$1$ subspaces of a linear variety $X\subset\mathbb{P}^{n-1}$.
+We then use this to describe its tropicalization $\trop(L(X))$, whose points parametrize tropicalized linear spaces in $\mathcal X = \trop(X)$ that can be obtained as tropicalizations of codimension-$1$ linear subspaces of $X$.

+If $X$ is a $(d+1)$-dimensional linear space then $L(X)$ is a subvariety of the Grassmannian $\Gr(d,n) \subset \PP^{\binom{n}{d}-1}$ cut out by certain linear incidence relations (see Section \ref{sec:preliminaries}).
+We show in Theorem~\ref{thm-subspace} that $L(X)$ itself is a linear subspace of $\PP^{\binom{n}{d}-1}$ and we present explicit descriptions of it.
+Motivated by tropical geometry, we ask the following question. \begin{question} Given a linear variety $X \subset \mathbb{P}^{n-1}$, what is the matroid corresponding to the subspace $L(X) \subset \PP^{\binom{n}{d}-1}$ of codimension-$1$ subspaces of $X$? \end{question}

+Theorem \ref{thm-main} answers this question by giving several characterizations of this matroid.
+In particular, we show that the matroid of $L(X)$ is the matroid of lines of the hyperplane arrangement corresponding to $X$ (see Section \ref{sec-matroid of lines}).
+Generically, this matroid is equal to a Dilworth truncation of the free matroid, as we prove in Section \ref{sec-genericity}.

-The dual projective plane $(\PP^2)^\vee$ parametrizes lines in $\PP^2$, offering the opportunity for a rich theory of duality for classical plane curves.
-In tropical geometry, there are many models of a plane: all $2$-dimensional tropical linear spaces.
-The basic model, $\RR^2$, allows for a well-known concept of duality: the space of non-degenerate tropical lines in $\RR^2$ can be identified with $\RR^2$, by sending a line to (minus) the coordinates of its vertex.
+A motivation for Question \ref{ques-mapmatroid} arises from the following observation when $X$ is $2$-dimensional.
+Classically, the dual projective plane $(\PP^2)^\vee$ parametrizes lines in $\PP^2$, offering the opportunity for a rich theory of duality for classical plane curves.
+In tropical geometry, there are many models of a plane: all $2$-dimensional tropical linear spaces; see Section~\ref{chap-tropical} for further details.
+The basic model of a tropical plane, $\RR^2$, allows for a well-known concept of duality: the space of non-degenerate tropical lines in $\RR^2$ can be identified with $\RR^2$ itself, by sending a line to (minus) the coordinates of its vertex.
 (If we choose the minus sign, also point-line incidences are respected under this tropical map to the dual plane.)
-The concept of dual tropical curves, and tropical point-line geometry, has been investigated in this setting \cite{IL18, BJLR17}.
+The concept of dual tropical curves and tropical point-line geometry has been investigated in this setting in \cite{IL18, BJLR17}.